 The story was covered by NPR and Christianity Today.
 Martin Pistorius is the once teenage boy who found himself completely paralyzed for years, unable to talk, move or interact with his surroundings.
 His family cared for him all that time, not knowing that he heard every word they spoke and was aware of everything happening around him.

-Martin could have given in to anger, depression, self-pity and many other negative attitudes, but he didn’t.
-In fact, he says, he became aware of God.
-Not having any substantive religious experience to guide him, he just began to engage God one-on-one in his thoughts.
-He learned to become grateful, he says, and that gratitude and connection with God sustained him.
+Martin could have given in to anger, depression, self-pity and other negative attitudes, but he didn’t.
+He says he learned to become grateful, and he now says that gratitude in connection with God sustained him.

 Martin had to go deep within himself.
 The pressure he found himself facing was immense, but he didn’t allow it to define who he was.
 He found strength in a greater influence, and he embraced it.
-Martin didn’t have a choice about his circumstances, but he did have a choice about his response to them.
+Martin didn’t have a choice about his circumstances, but he did have a choice about how he responded to them.

 Most of us have the “luxury” of being able to choose our circumstances to some extent (or so we think, at least).
 We might turn to drugs or alcohol, pornography or eating, or throw ourselves into a career to escape the difficulties we face in our lives.
 We can file for divorce when our marriages get too intense.
-Fathers often leave their children and the mothers of their children to escape the responsibility of fatherhood.
+Fathers can leave their children and the mothers of their children to escape the responsibility of fatherhood.
 Even mothers sometimes do the same.

 “Wide is the gate and broad is the road that leads to destruction”, Jesus said, but He implored us to “enter through the narrow gate” because “small is the gate and narrow the road that leads to life….”

-We may naturally want to tend toward the “easy” way, but we won’t escape the heat and pressures of life.
+We may naturally want to tend toward the “easy” way, but we can never escape the heat and pressures of life.
 The difference is that the easier way produces coal, and coal is only good to be burned up in fire.